Newton's theorem of revolving orbits: Illustrative example: Cotes's spirals

 When the right-hand side of the equation is a positive real number, the solution corresponds to an epispiral.
-When the argument θ_{1} – θ_{0} equals ±90°×k, the cosine goes to zero and the radius goes to infinity.
+When the argument θ_{1} – θ_{0} = ±90° × k, the cosine goes to zero and the radius goes to infinity.
 Thus, when k is less than one, the range of allowed angles becomes small and the force is repulsive (red curve on right in Figure 7).
 On the other hand, when k is greater than one, the range of allowed angles increases, corresponding to an attractive force (green, cyan and blue curves on left in Figure 7); the orbit of the particle can even wrap around the center several times.
 The possible values of the parameter k may range from zero to infinity, which corresponds to values of μ ranging from negative infinity up to the positive upper limit, L_{1}^{2}/m.
 Thus, for all attractive inverse-cube forces (negative μ) there is a corresponding epispiral orbit, as for some repulsive ones (μ < L_{1}^{2}/m), as illustrated in Figure 7.
 Stronger repulsive forces correspond to a faster linear motion.

 Figure 8: Poinsot spirals (cosh spirals) corresponding to λ equal to 1.0 (green), 3.0 (cyan) and 6.0 (blue).

 One of the other solution types is given in terms of the hyperbolic cosine: